shayypy/guilded-webhook-proxy/README.md

 ### Silent errors

 Guilded sent errors about unknown event types through as a message, but this proxy does not.
-If you want to see everything without errors in your chat channel, just enable "Send me everything".
+If you want to see everything without errors in your chat channel, just enable "Send me everything" (although you may want to disable `star` and `watch` for particularly large repositories).

 ### Immersive discussion